databendlabs/databend/website/blog/2023-06-04-databend-weekly-96.md

 ### Interactive Documents Powered by Askbend

 Do you remember [AskBend](https://github.com/datafuselabs/askbend)?
-It is a Knowledge Base Search and Completion project created and maintained by the Databend team, combining the simplicity of Databend with the magic of OpenAI.
+AskBend is a Rust project that spices up Databend by incorporating the power of OpenAI for a SQL-based knowledge base created from markdown files.

 Now, we have integrated it into the official website of Databend, providing an interactive experience for document queries.